mps9506/CVR/README.md

 ## About

-CVR is a personal R package to automate generation of my CV and resume.
+mpsCVR is a personal R package to automate generation of my CV and resume.
 CVR is based heavily on [datadrivencv](https://github.com/nstrayer/datadrivencv), [vitae](https://github.com/mitchelloharawild/vitae), and templates provide by